LZoog/po-translations-to-ftl/README.md

 # po-translations-to-ftl

-This script was created to help the Firefox Accounts team programmatically migrate existing email translations from [gettext](https://www.npmjs.com/package/node-gettext) `.po` files to [Fluent](https://www.npmjs.com/package/@fluent/bundle) `.ftl` files.
-The original intent was to expand the functionality or make it easy to use elsewhere, but at the time of writing, changes were implemented that are likely specific to FxA / FxA emails.
+This script was created to help the Firefox Accounts team programmatically migrate existing translations from [gettext](https://www.npmjs.com/package/node-gettext) `.po` files to [Fluent](https://www.npmjs.com/package/@fluent/bundle) `.ftl` files.
+At the time of writing, it may not be very usable outside of FxA due to there likely being unaccounted for edge cases.
+This also has only been tested on a Mac.

 This tool currently assumes: